 The 2015 Estimated Resident Population for Cranbourne South is 2,081, with a population density of 1.12 persons per hectare.

 Cranbourne South is bounded by Cranbourne-Frankston Road, Pearcedale Road and Browns Road in the north, Craig Road in the east, North Road in the south and the Western Port Highway in the west.

 hectares (19 Km2)

 Settlement of the area dates from the mid 1800s, with land used mainly for farming and grazing.
 Some growth took place in the late 1800s, and again during the post-war years.
 The population fluctuated slightly during the 1990s, due to small changes in dwelling stock and the average number of persons living in each dwelling.
 The population was relatively stable between 2001 and 2011, a result of few new dwellings being added to the area and a decline in the average number of persons living in each dwelling.

 Cranbourne South is a rural and rural-residential area.

-Major features of the area include Morning Mist Recreation Reserve, Carr-Boyd Reserve and one school.
+Major features of the area include Morning Mist Recreation Reserve, Carr-Boyd Reserve and Cranbourne South Primary School.

-A small part of the locality of Cranbourne South is located in the Cranbourne West small area.
+This area encompasses most of the locality of Cranbourne South, with a small part of the locality included in the Cranbourne West small area.